easolhq/easolhq.github.io/docs/reference/objects/color.md

 The Hex value of the colour. e.g. `#005ce6`

 > When possible, prefer using `color.rgba` over `color.hex`.
-The site builder's colour picker allows users to select an opacity.
+The site builder's colour picker allows Creators to select an opacity.
 RGBA values in CSS will include a colour's opacity, whereas Hex values will ignore it.

 # color.red